Alex-z71/WinFormsToAvConv-er/README.md

 WinForms *.cs and *.Design.cs files are converted to Avalonia UI *.axaml, *.axaml.cs, and *.cs files.

-View classes are created for Forms and UserControl classes.
-During the conversion, the converter extracts the business logic from the source WinForms files and generates View Model classes in *.cs files containing this logic.
+View classes are created for Form and UserControl classes.
+During the conversion, the converter extracts the business logic from the source WinForms files, and generates *.cs files that contain View Models implementing this logic.

 **Resources**

-The *.resx files are converted to _________Avalonia UI format_________ ??????????.
+The *.resx files are processed to transfer text properties of controls.
+Extra properties (for instance, Name, Parent, ZOrder, and Type) saved in source *.resx files are skipped.

-The converter extracts images stored in *.resx files and saves them as image files to the destination folder.
+The converter extracts images stored in *.resx files and saves them as standalone image files in the destination folder.

 **Localized resources**